KineticPreProcessor/KPP/docs/source/getting_started/02_running_kpp_sample_mech.rst

 .. _example-step-1:

 ==================================
-1. Create a folder for the example
+1. Create a directory for the example
 ==================================

-Create a folder in which to build and run the example mechanism:
+Create a directory in which to build and run the example mechanism:

 .. code-block:: console